Stay Warm this Winter!

-The following is explains how to operate the heating system in Student Residences.
+The following is a description of how to operate the heating system in the University of Guelph's residence buildings.
 A few anomalies are included that may be helpful.
 Most of the heating systems in Residences rely on a process called "convection" where hot water circulates through a finned pipe inside a metal cover and the heated air surrounding the pipe rises into the room.
-Building-specific heating system instructions can be found at the bottom of this page.

-b) a thermal process whereby atmospheric circulation is maintained through the upward or downward transfer of air masses of different temperature.
-[Hot air rises and cold air falls.]
+- A thermal process whereby atmospheric circulation is maintained through the upward or downward transfer of air masses of different temperature.
+[Hot air rises and cold air falls]

 The temperature of the water flowing through the convectors varies inversely with the outside air temperature.
 As the outside temperature falls (winter) the heating water temperature is increased.
 This is a pre-determined schedule initially set by the Designing Engineer.
 This approach allows a large heating system to respond to the weather without the cost of numerous and expensive controls.